DCH Design Principles and Best Practices

 Driver packages that are DCH-compliant contain an INF file and binaries that install and run on Universal Windows Platform (UWP)-based editions of Windows.
 They also install and run on other editions of Windows 10 and 11 that share a common set of interfaces.

-DCH-compliant drivers consist of the following parts:
+DCH-compliant driver packages consist of the following parts:

-- A base driver
+- A base driver package

 - Optional component packages